melanielaporte/safehaven/README.md

 # Safe Haven: Survival Packs + Solar Charger for Homeless Women
-**A dignity-preserving pack with hygiene essentials, safety tools, and a custom solar charger - designed *with* unhoused women.**
+**A dignity-preserving kit with hygiene essentials, safety tools, and a custom solar charger - designed with unhoused women.**

 ### The Problem
 Homeless women face: